antennaforge/10m-3el-phased-array-yagi/README.md

 # 10m-yagi-phased-array

-This antenna is based on the design by Cebik, with slight modifications (antenna element materials).
+This antenna is based on the yagi design by [Cebik](https://www.arrl.org/files/file/Product%20Notes/Antenna_Compendium_Vol_8/Cebik2a.pdf), with slight modifications (antenna element materials).